oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 attack surface (credentials can leak in more places than just the authorization server) and users are trained to enter their credentials in places other than the authorization server.

-Furthermore, adapting the resource owner password credentials grant to two-factor authentication, authentication with cryptographic credentials (cf. WebCrypto [@W3C.WebCrypto], WebAuthn [@W3C.WebAuthn]), and authentication processes that require multiple steps can be hard or impossible.
+Furthermore, the resource owner password credentials grant is not designed to work with two-factor authentication and authentication processes that require multiple user interaction steps.
+Authentication with cryptographic credentials (cf. WebCrypto [@W3C.WebCrypto], WebAuthn [@W3C.WebAuthn]) may be impossible to implement with this grant type, as it is usually bound to a specific web origin.

 ## Client Authentication
 Authorization servers SHOULD enforce client authentication if possible.